CoolFool/Casadora/README.md

   3. [Node Exporter](https://grafana.com/grafana/dashboards/1860)
   4. [Traefik Metrics](https://grafana.com/grafana/dashboards/12250)
   <br> Ofcourse you can use any dashboard which supports the deployed [exporters](#introduction)
-- If you want to take down the docker services from within the server through ssh use the command `docker-compose --env-file setup.env down`,while for starting use the command docker-compose --env-file setup.env up --detach
+- If you want to take down the docker services from within the server through ssh use the command `docker-compose --env-file setup.env down` while for starting use the command `docker-compose --env-file setup.env up --detach`
 - The `setup.env` file is auto-generated in `/home/ubuntu/` with the required values through ansible
 - For Portainer and Grafana user should be created manually as prompted by the services at first use.
 - Services should be manually added to heimdall after verifying if everything works correctly
 - Manually running ansible playbook will erase adguard logs and configuration
+- `traefik-certs-dumper` is required cause traefik uses acme.json as certificate storage which is not compatible with adguardhome
+- The SSL Certificates are stored in `/home/ubuntu/letsencrypt/certs/`
 - DNS-over-HTTPS endpoint for AdGuardHome is `https://adguard.example.com/dns-query` (replace `example.com` with your domain)
+- If DNS-over-HTTPS doesn't work setup portainer and restart `traefik-certs-dumper` and `adguardhome` containers
 - DNS-over-TLS endpoint for AdGuardHome is `adguard.example.com` (replace `example.com` with your domain)
 - AdGuardHome is deployed with few filters,if it causes problems with websites remove it from the list which is found at Adguard Dashboard:  **Filters** -> **DNS blocklists**